Zerit Pediatrics (Oral)

 Uses For Zerit Pediatrics

-Stavudine is used in combination with other antivirus medicines for the treatment of the infection caused by the human immunodeficiency virus (HIV) infection.
-HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
+Stavudine is used in combination with other medicines in the treatment of the infection caused by the human immunodeficiency virus (HIV).
+HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 It is used to slow the progression of disease in patients infected with HIV who have advanced symptoms, early symptoms, or no symptoms at all.

 Stavudine will not cure or prevent HIV infection or AIDS.
-It helps to keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay problems that are usually related to AIDS or HIV disease.
+It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of problems usually related to AIDS or HIV disease.

 Stavudine will not keep you from spreading HIV to other people.
-People who receive this medicine may continue to have the problems usually related to AIDS or HIV disease.
+People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.

 This medicine is available only with your doctor's prescription.